Yansu vs Dreamer

 What is Yansu?

-Yansu is a proactive AI application builder by Isoform that observes how you work, learns your patterns, and autonomously builds custom applications before you ask.
+Yansu is a proactive AI by Isoform that observes how you work, learns your patterns, and acts before you ask.
 Unlike tools that require prompting, Yansu runs in the background as a native desktop application on macOS, Windows, and Linux, continuously monitoring your desktop activity and messaging conversations across seven platforms including Slack, Microsoft Teams, Discord, Telegram, WhatsApp, Feishu, and WeChat.
-When Yansu identifies an opportunity to save time or reduce friction, it generates a complete working application called a "crystal" -- a React and TypeScript project with optional backend, real data integrations from over 65 sources via OpenCLI, and native desktop window deployment.
+When Yansu identifies an opportunity to save time or reduce friction, it autonomously acts -- capturing knowledge, handing off a task, or setting up an automation -- tailored to your specific needs, with real data integrations from over 65 sources via OpenCLI.
 Yansu automatically selects the best AI model for each task from Claude, GPT, Gemini, and others.
 All data stays on your device with SOC 2 Type II and ISO 27001 certification.
 The free Basic tier includes limited daily chats and core features.

 Key Differences

-Applications vs Agents
+Proactive Action vs Agents

 Code Ownership